 As discussed in the last post, Joe isn’t playing “You Are My Sunshine” just because he really likes that song.
 Rather, he has some kind of goal or purpose in mind.
 He might be singing “You Are My Sunshine” in an early session with Gina to assess whether she will sing a familiar song.
 His purpose is assessment.
 Or, he might choose that song to support a conversation about the warm weather outside while they watch the birds at the feeder outside Gina’s window.
 The goal is reality orientation and helping Gina find joy in the moment.

-But what if Joe arrived one day, planning to talk about the lovely weather, but Gina was curled up in bed, crying like Joe had never seen before?
+But what if Joe arrived one day, planning to talk about the lovely weather, but Gina was curled up in bed, crying as Joe had never seen before?

 Music therapists prioritize client goals over session plans.